giacomofiu/D2Resurrected-AttackRatingBoost/README.md

 This mod is compatible with your save files and is offline only.

-It was created thanks to the guides of user HighTechLowIQ: https://github.com/HighTechLowIQ
+It was created thanks to user HighTechLowIQ's guides: https://github.com/HighTechLowIQ